-Transportation policy, funding, and design decisions in support of automobile travel initially created great gains in mobility most notably (for the middle and upper classes).
-They have also resulted in some unintended, negative consequences for individuals and society, however, such as pollution, contributions to the atmospheric greenhouse effect, contributions to obesity, damage to the natural environment and to community social fabric, as well as a high cost for individuals to enter fully into the normal activities of society (i.e., the need to buy a car to reliably get to a job).
+It is important to note that today's observed travel behavior does not necessarily reflect the choices people would make if different transportation options were available and at a level to make them safe.
+Transportation policy, funding, and design decisions in support of automobile travel initially created great gains in mobility, most notably for the middle and upper classes.
+These trends have also resulted in some unintended, negative consequences for individuals and society, such as pollution, contributions to the atmospheric greenhouse effect, contributions to obesity, damage to the natural environment and to community social fabric, as well as a high cost for individuals to enter fully into the normal activities of society (i.e., the need to buy a car to reliably get to a job).

 In other words, although most people in the region today go everywhere by private automobile, there are good reasons to encourage interest in other modes within the community.
-27% of people in Garden City choose public transit, carpooling, walking, biking, or telecommuting for their commute to work.
+Most People in Pooler drive alone to work, with only 10% of people carpooling, walking, biking, or telecommuting for their commute.

-Figure 5.3-Percent of Commuters Who Drive Alone to Work U.S. Census Bureau: 2018 American Community Survey 5-Year Estimates
+Figure 5.3-Percent of Commuters Who Drive Alone to Work U.S. Census Bureau: 2014-2018 American Community Survey 5-Year Estimates